-What is salicylic acid and where does it come from?
+What is it and where does it come from?

 How to use salicylic acid?

-Where can I buy salicylic acid cosmetics?
+Where can I find salicylic acid products?

 You can find these cosmetics in regular beauty stores, but also at chemists.
 What dose of salicylic acid is recommended?
 The key to successful fight with acne is an appropriate concentration level adjusted to the needs of given skin with regard of its safety.
 Salicylic acid 2% concentration occurs usually in non-prescription cosmetics, especially when it comes to cosmetics like creams and topical serums which can stay on a skin, and up to 3% in cosmetics like peelings or cleansers which are meant to be washed off after a short period of time.
 You can buy salicylic acid in more concentrated form, yet this should be first consulted with your dermatologists since high concentration of this substance put directly on one’s face may be too harsh on skin.
 You can find in our online shop a wide range of over-the-counter cosmetics for skin care, from toners, peelings and masks through face and hand creams to eye patches and so on.
 Browse our store to find the right salicylic acid product for your skin that will make your life acne-free!